Our School’s Curriculum

 End of year expectations

-Click on a link to Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 for age related expectations.
+Click on the link for Age Related Expectations.
 If a child exceeds age related expectations then they are offered opportunities to broaden and extend their skills.

 How are the subjects taught?